shuu-wasseo/habitmap-docs/src/commands/map.md

 | colors | any number of colors |

 ## colors
-it has been specified that colors can be any hex code (without preceding '#') or any 4-bit color,
+it has been specified that here, a color can be any hex code (without preceding '#') or any 4-bit color, but the optional parameter ([colors]) is a bit more complicated than just that.

 let's use the example in [ -y | --year](#-y---year), but switch it up a little.
 ```